 - Best practice is to create an enterprise-specific name space for the @AssetTypeResourceName.
 This ensures that there cannot be collisions with any existing resource name.
 It is similarly best practice not to reuse an existing asset type name in a custom definition.
 For example, if you set up app tracking on smart phones, and therefore want to link cell phone asset records to the incoming inventory device records, you need a custom asset type that has @ManagedType = 1.
-For this new type, you should not re-use the existing name Cell phone, but create a new asset type such as Smart phone (or better yet, MyOrg Smart phone). - @ManagedType is a Boolean which is either: - Zero (0) if assets of the new type are not to be linked to inventory device records - One (1) if assets of the new type are to be linked to inventory device records. - @BitwiseValue must be unique for each asset type, and is used for historical tracking of changes to assets that are linked to an inventory device record.
-It is mandatory, and must be derived as shown in the code examples above. - ComplianceTranslationPutByResourceStringCultureTypeResourceValue is a factory-supplied stored procedure that saves the @AssetTypeResourceName into the list of keys saved in ComplianceResourceString (if it is not already there), and also inserts (or updates) the appropriate row in the ResourceStringCultureType table.
+For this new type, you should not re-use the existing name Cell phone, but create a new asset type such as Smart phone (or better yet, MyOrg Smart phone). - @ManagedType is a Boolean which is either: - Zero (0) if assets of the new type are not to be linked to inventory device records - One (1) if assets of the new type are to be linked to inventory device records. - ComplianceTranslationPutByResourceStringCultureTypeResourceValue is a factory-supplied stored procedure that saves the @AssetTypeResourceName into the list of keys saved in ComplianceResourceString (if it is not already there), and also inserts (or updates) the appropriate row in the ResourceStringCultureType table.
 The latter identifies the culture type (as a row in the ComplianceCultureType table), and the value of the localized string for (in this case) the asset type name.
 (If the localized string has not been saved in this way, the default name for the asset type, as saved in the AssetType table, is used at every appearance.)